What is Metadata?

 Value labels describe how to interpret specific values in a variable (also known as a field, column, or attribute of a database).
 For example, in a variable representing gender, the value of 1 may represent males and 2 may represent females.
 Values in this context are also known as codes.

-A special type of value label are missing data codes, which are values that, for whatever reason, are missing.
+A special type of value label is missing data codes, which are values that, for whatever reason, are missing.
 Depending on why the data is missing (e.g., because the data was not collected, was corrupted, or was lost), different values can be provided.
 The distinction between missing data codes and other types of values is that missing data codes are automatically excluded from many types of analyses (i.e., automatically filtered).
 Missing value codes may be numbers (e.g., 9, -99) or special symbols (e.g., NaN).

 Typically, variables are represented by very short names (e.g., q2).
 The variable label is a longer description of the data, describing either the meaning of the data (e.g., “Gender”) or how it was collected (e.g., the wording of the question, such as “What is your gender?”).